jrosebud/jrosebud.github.io/summer2014/lesson02/slides/slides.md

 ####.png

+* Supports transparency and is still high-quality.
+Use it for logos or icons, or anything that needs to be high-quality and has to have a transparent background.

 <aside class="notes">
 Supports transparency and semi-transparency, great for logos, icons, and repeating background tiles.
 Almost always preferable to a `gif`, unless semi-transparency is not needed, and the `gif` format is significantly smaller.
 </aside>